Albert Einstein Facts For Kids

 His other discoveries led us to have all sorts of things like garage door openers, television and DVD players today.
 He was named ‘Person of the Century’ in 1999 by Time magazine.

-One of his favorite things to do was to head out onto the lake in a boat and take his notebook with him, to think and write everything down.
+One of his favorite things to do was to head out onto a lake in a boat and take his notebook with him, to think and write everything down.
 Maybe this is what inspired him to come up with his inventions!

 Interesting Einstein Facts